wp-plugins/mygooglepluswidget/readme.txt

 == Changelog ==

+= 1.1 =
+Upgrade of the readme file to get versions 1.1

 = 1.0 =
 * first release

 == Upgrade Notice ==

-= 1.0 =
+= 1.1 =
-Upgrade notices describe the reason a user should upgrade; not available yet.
+Only a upgrade of the readme file

 == Arbitrary section ==